 What Are the Different Sizes of Yorkies?

-We love Yorkshire Terriers.
-They are fun, spunky dogs with big personalities and characterized by their glossy black and tan coat with gray highlights, prick ears, and straight fur.
-They originated in—you guessed it—Yorkshire, England (in the 19th century), and have even been used to develop other popular breeds such as the ever-famous Silky Terrier.
+Yorkies are fun, spunky dogs with big personalities and are characterized by their glossy black and tan coat with gray highlights, prick ears, and straight fur.
+They originated in Yorkshire, England (in the 19th century), and have even been used to develop other popular breeds such as the ever-famous Silky Terrier.
 These dogs are loyal to their owner(s) and well-known for being rather "yappy" at times.

 Few people realize that this breed comes in multiple sizes.
 You might be wondering what the breed standard is and what additional sizes of puppies are available.
 Here are the three Yorkshire Terrier breed sizes that most breeders have available: